tgkhtknk/array-publish-ros2/README.md

 ## Installation

-Install ROS 2 and set up your environment:
+1. Install ROS 2 and set up your environment:

-source /opt/ros/humble/setup.bash
+  source /opt/ros/your_ros2_distro/setup.bash

-Install necessary Python dependencies:
+2. Install necessary Python dependencies:

   pip install rclpy PyQt5

-Clone the repository:
+3. Clone the repository:
+  cd /your/ws/directory

-git clone <repository_url>
+  git clone github.com/tgkhtknk/array-publish-ros2
-cd <repository_name>
+  colcon build --packages-select array_publisher source install/setup.bash

 ## Usage

-Run the script to start the GUI:
+- Run the script to start the GUI:

-python multiarray_publisher.py
+  ros2 run array_publisher array_publihser

-GUI Overview
+- GUI Overview

   Select Message Type - Choose the type of MultiArray message.

   Enter Topic Name - Specify the ROS 2 topic name.

   Set Data Size - Define the number of elements in the array.

   Click "Add Topic" - Add a new topic to the table.

   Edit Data - Modify the comma-separated values in the data field.

-Publish Messages:
+- Publish Messages:

   Click "Publish Selected" to publish a message for a selected topic.

   Click "Publish All" to publish all topics.

   Delete Topics - Select a topic and click "Delete Selected Topic" to remove it.

 ## License